Iowa City Transit: Court Street Transportation Center

 The Court Street Transportation Center, located at 170 East Court Street, serves as a hub for Iowa City Transit and regional transit, with connections to the 380 Express and intercity buses.
 The facility, opened September 1, 2005, was designed to serve local and intercity buses, and include a child-care facility and parking ramp.

 Future Plans

 Several plans for the Iowa City area transit systems were considered over the past few years as part of a multi-year transit study.
 Changes considered include service on Sundays, as well as the elimination of fares.

-In early 2021, Iowa City Transit made plans to introduce 4 Proterra ZX5 electric buses to the fleet, which will replace 4 existing diesel buses.
-A test bus operated briefly in the spring of 2021, and the 4 buses entered revenue service in January 2022.
-Iowa City Transit is expected to receive $23 million in federal grants to purchase four additional electric buses and to build a new facility, replacing the current facility built in 1984.
+In early 2021, Iowa City Transit made plans to introduce four Proterra ZX5 electric buses to the fleet, replacing four existing diesel buses.
+A test bus operated briefly in the spring of 2021, and the four buses entered revenue service in January 2022.
+Following the bankruptcy of Proterra in 2023, replacement parts became increasingly difficult to obtain.
+By early 2025, all four electric buses had been removed from service while awaiting repairs, with no timeline for their return to operation.
+Iowa City Transit was awarded $23 million in federal funding to purchase four additional electric buses and construct a new transit facility to replace the existing facility built in 1984.